arizona state

 The Foundation for Blind Children (FBC) was founded in 1952 and is located here in the valley.
 The mission of FBC is "to provide education, tools and services that enable all persons with vision loss to achieve greater independence."
 FBC serves the blind and visually impaired of all ages.
 Every Friday we get the opportunity to volunteer at FBC and work hands on with the children.
 Getting a chance to be so hands on our philanthropy is something a lot of members love about Gamma Phi.
 Along with hands on volunteering we make touch and feel pages, braille coloring pages, and audio books for the children at FBC.

 Guide Dogs for the Blind "prepares highly qualified guide dogs, provides guide dog readiness skills, and offer youth programs to empower individuals who are blind or visually impaired."
 They do not charge their clients any money and believe that every legally blind person should have the opportunity to utilize a guide dog.
-The guide dogs attend most of our events, and this past year, six of our sisters became volunteer puppy raisers and attended multiple classes with the Phoenix (SE) Volunteer Puppy Raising club.
+The guide dogs attend most of our events, and this past year, many of our sisters became volunteer puppy raisers and attended multiple classes with the Phoenix (SE) Volunteer Puppy Raising club.

 Service saturdays &